 - a.
-To create a new policy zone, an Amendment to Governing Documents must be passed. - b.
+To create a new policy zone, an Amendment to Governing Documents must be passed by Union Executive. - b.
 Policy Zones may create working groups which must report to the main Zone. - c.
 A relevant Students' Union staff member will be appointed to offer advice and support to Zones. - d.
-Any member of the Union can attend meetings and contribute to discussions in the Zone, however, they will not have voting rights. - e.
+Any member of the Union can attend meetings and contribute to discussions in the Zone, however, they will not have voting rights.

+- e.
 Each Policy Zone should meet a minimum of twice in Terms 1 and 2 and once in Term 3. - f.
-The Chair shall have an additional vote to cast in the event of a tie. - g.
-Additional meetings may be called by the Chair. - h.
-Policy Zones should agree their priorities at their first meeting. - i.
+The Chair shall have an additional vote to cast in the event of a tiebe a voting member. - g.
+Additional meetings may be called by the Chair. - Policy Zones should agree their priorities at their first meeting. - i.
 Quorum is required for a vote to take place and shall be 50% +1 of members. - j.
-All liberation officers shall have voting rights across the Policy Zones should they wish to attend.

-- k.
-If a liberation officer is unable to attend a Policy Zone, they may send a member of their Liberation Network Committee in their stead, who will have voting rights for the duration of the meeting - I. The Chair of each Zone should be the relevant Sabbatical Officer.
+All liberation officers shall have voting rights across the Policy Zones should they wish to attend. - k.
+If a liberation officer is unable to attend a Policy Zone, they may send a member of their Liberation Network Committee Committee instead in their stead, who will have voting rights for the duration of the meeting - I. The Chair of each Zone should be the relevant Sabbatical Officer.
 If they are absent an acting chair may be elected at the meeting. - m.
-Policy proposals may be referred to Union Executive Committee. - n.
-Voting members of the Zone may no confidence the Chair by a majority vote and elect an Acting Chair for the duration of the meeting. - o.
-Amendments to policy proposals may take place during debates should a majority of members agree. - p.
-Each Zone must report to the Union Executive Committee including all policies adopted.
+Policy proposals may be referred to Union Executive Committee of the business is urgent or if there is not a relevant Zone to accommodate the proposal, at the discretion of the chair. - m.n.
+Each policy proposal passed by a Zone needs to be ratified at the next available and quorate Union Executive. - n.o.
+Voting members of the Zone may no confidence the Chair by a majority vote and elect an Acting Chair for the duration of the meeting. - o.p.
+Amendments to policy proposals may take place during debates should a majority of members agree. - p.g.
+Each Zone must report to the Union Executive Committee including all policies adopted. - q.r.

-q.
 Each Zone is responsible for electing members to serve as representatives on bodies outside of the Union.